You know the maxim: If you want something done right, do it yourself.

 That’s especially true when it comes to saving for retirement, no matter what kind of benefits your employer may provide.
 In fact, before you count on company-provided perks, be sure you’ve really earned them.
 You could be in for a nasty shock.

-Moreover, enrollment in a retirement plan, be it a pension or the increasingly popular 401(k) variety, doesn't guarantee that you'll get hefty employer contributions.
-After all, you've got to clear certain hurdles before you can keep those perks.
+However, enrollment in a retirement plan, be it a traditional employer-provided pension or a 401(k), doesn’t guarantee that you’ll get hefty employer contributions.
+After all, you’ve got to clear certain hurdles before you can keep those perks.

 Hurdles to clear